descope-sample-apps/auth0-passkey-implementation/README.md

 yarn run test
 ```

+If you need the flow, to work with OIDC and Passkeys, it is the `oidc-flow.json` file in the root of this directory.
+This can be downloaded and imported via the [Descope Console](https://app.descope.com/flows).

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.